Ping (golf)

 Ping, Inc. (stylized as PING) is an American sports equipment manufacturing company based in Phoenix, Arizona.
 It focuses on golf equipment, producing golf clubs and golf bags.
-The company was founded by Karsten Solheim, following a career as an engineer at the General Electric company.
+The company was founded by Karsten Solheim, following a career as an engineer at General Electric.
 In 1959, he started making putters in his garage in Redwood City, California.
 In 1967, he resigned from his job at General Electric to develop the PING company.

 History

 Beginnings

 Solheim began PING golf as a garage business in 1959.
 His frustration during the game of golf resulted from his difficulty putting with the equipment of the era.
 The engineer from General Electric invented a new putter in his garage known as the "PING 1A".
 Instead of attaching the shaft at the heel of the blade, he attached it in the center.
 He applied scientific principles to golf club design, which had previously been based largely on trial and error, transferring much of the weight of the club head to the perimeter.

 The name "PING" came from the sound that Solheim heard as the metal struck the ball.
 Popular musician-golfer Murray Arnold shared in 1960 that the clubhead, on striking the ball, rings out with the 440 pitch used in tuning pianos.
 By the end of 1960, Solheim had 6 designs, intentionally muffled the "ping", and had made over 2,000 putters in his garage.

-In 1961, the Solheims moved from Redwood City, California to Phoenix, Arizona where the company would find a permanent home.
+In 1961, the Solheims moved from Redwood City, California, to Phoenix, Arizona, where the company would find a permanent home.
 Despite the increasing sales of the PING putter, Solheim continued to create his putters single-handedly in his garage after departing General Electric.

 In the same year, he invented his first set of irons which he named "69", which he considered to be a good round of golf.
 Solheim continued to experiment with the effects of good heel-toe weighting in his irons and also milled a cavity into the steel back of the irons for added forgiveness.

 The first PGA Tour victory while using a PING club came in 1962 at the Cajun Classic Open Invitational by John Barnum.
 Sales of the PING putters rose as the popularity steadily increased.
 The Golf World Cup of 1965 brought even greater sales of the garage-made PING putters as many of the top players used the PING putters during the televised event in Japan.